xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

 This json file contains the full calculation log (including what has been filtered out and the reason why they have been filtered out).

-We take the first entry as an example:
+Taking the first entry as an example:

 ```
 {